 According to Walker, many investors foolishly squander their money by chasing the market, buying silver when it's high and selling when it's low.

-"Investors tend to flock to safety when times are tough or when fear is in the air, which is why one sees so much interest in precious metals at the moment," Walker says.
+"Investors tend to flock to safety when times are tough or when fear is in the air," Walker says.
 "But buying at record highs might not be prudent."

 While investing in silver can be profitable, Christensen says it's a bad idea for investors to become fixated on precious metals in general or silver in particular.